prioritizr/prioritizrdata/README.md

 This package contains the following conservation planning data sets.

 -   **Tasmania dataset**: This dataset was included to show how prioritizations can be created using vector (shapefile) data.
-It obtained from the ["Introduction to Marxan" course](http://marxan.net/courses) and was originally a subset of a larger spatial prioritization project performed under contract to Australia's Department of Environment and Water Resources.
+It was obtained from the ["Introduction to Marxan" course](http://marxan.net/courses) and was originally a subset of a larger spatial prioritization project performed under contract to Australia's Department of Environment and Water Resources.
 It contains vector-based planning unit data and the distributions of 63 vegetation classes in Tasmania, Australia.
 Refer to the [Tasmania vignette](https://prioritizr.net/articles/tasmania.html) in the *prioritizr R* package for a worked example with this dataset.
 -   **Salt Spring Island dataset**: This dataset was included to provide an example of how prioritizations can be created using raster data.
 It was obtained as part of an online [Marxan-based planning tool](http://arcese.forestry.ubc.ca/marxan-tool) created for the Coastal Douglas-fir Conservation Partnership (CDFCP).
 It contains a raster-based planning unit layer and data for five key ecological communities in Salt Spring Island.
 Refer to the [Salt Spring Island vignette](https://prioritizr.net/articles/saltspring.html) in the *prioritizr R* package for a worked example with this dataset.

 Installation